smaclell/smaclell.github.io/_drafts/how-to-start-a-new-project.md

 standardized.
 Talk to your favourite person in operations and I am sure they have some suggestions.
 No one in operations?
 No problem!
 That means the person you are looking for is you.
-Either way you should probably be nice to this person since you will be working **ALOT** with them over the life time of your project.
+Either way you should probably be nice to this person since you will be working with them **all the time** over the course of your project.
 When you finally get called at 2 am with a genuine outage it helps to have friends.